sardisnetwork/docs/Announcement.md

 2. What's Sardis？

 [Sardis Network](https://www.sardisnetwork.com/en-us/assets/) is an EVM-compatible public chain that provides blockchain developers with an efficient and low-cost on-chain environment for decentralized applications (Dapps), smart contracts, and digital assets.
-Sardishas recorded approximately 12.9 million total addresses with 474million transactions made on the platform.
+Sardis has recorded approximately 12.9 million total addresses with 474million transactions made on the platform.

 Twitter: https://twitter.com/sardisnetwork